sheacon/repeat_customer_prediction/README.md

 **Note:**
 - Discounts appear as separate line items (usually with negative sales amount) within transactions.
 - Transaction IDs are only unique within store-day.
 - Product group = 5 to filter on tires.

-# Project Notebook Structure
-All *0- (e.g., 10-, 20-, 30-) files contain finalized work for the purpose described (e.g., “process-data”).
-Subfiles related to the task are *#- (e.g., 11-, 12-)